ms-jayanth/Co2_Emission_Prediction/README.md

 ## Project Summary:
 1. **EDA**<br>
-From the data I came to know that<br>
+From the data I came to know that:<br>
 There are some dupluicate values in the dataset<br>
 There are no null values<br>
 Quantitative data consists of outliers<br>